integeruser/pprank/README.md

 # pprank
-This repository contains a parallel implementation of PageRank™, using MPI and SIMD instructions.
+This repository contains a parallel implementation of [PageRank](https://en.wikipedia.org/wiki/PageRank), using MPI and SIMD instructions.

 ## Usage